ian-branum/image-recognition-with-synthetic-training-data/README.md

 > ![Unity](./img/explorer.png)

 ### Testing Data
 For test data I needed real picture of real cars and pickups.
-I used a subset of imagees from the Stanford 'Cars' dataset.
+I used a subset of images from the Stanford 'Cars' dataset.
 I hand selected cars and pickups, skipping over SUVs and cross-overs as they are neither clearly car nor truck.
 As this was a manual process I chose a small set, 50 of each.
 I added 10 images with neither car nor pickup in them as well.
 I would have preferred a larger test set, but determined that this was enough to prove the point.
 These I then resized to 256x256 RGB and labeled.

 ## Model Training and Analysis
 I trained the model both with the Microsoft COCO data set as a base, to take advantage of transfer learning, and with random weights.
 I was worried that the COCO weights might poison the experiment so I ran it for one epoch and then evaluated.
 It did horribly, scoring a precision of 0.16 against validation data and .01 against the test data.
 This convinced me that I could use transfer learning safely, but I ran both ways regardless.
 Table 1 summarizes the results.
 I chose precision as the metric arbitrarily as I do not have a use case requiring a specific metric.
 Had I included pedestrians I might have used recall, as missing a pedestrian might be disastrous.
 For now, precision it is.